 Below is a skimmable breakdown of the most common closed question types, what they're good for, and what to watch out for.

 Dichotomous questions offer two possible answers.
-They're an essential tool for screening, gating logic, and simple checks where a one-word answer or single-word answer is enough.
+They're an essential tool when you're screening and gating logic, or for simple checks where a one-word answer or single-word answer is enough.

 Use them for: